juliand665/LeagueKit/README.md

 ***
 ## Installation

 LeagueKit uses the Swift Package Manager.
-Simply add `.package(url: "https://github.com/juliand665/LeagueKit.git", .branch("master"))` to your `dependencies` in your `Package.swift` file.
+Simply add `.package(url: "https://github.com/juliand665/LeagueKit.git", .branch("master"))` to the `dependencies` in your `Package.swift` file.

 If you're using an older version of Xcode (pre-11), there's both a release and a branch with the old, Carthage-compatible version.